Latin America’s

 best kept secret.

-A beacon for freedom, equality, democracy and quality of life, Uruguay has so much to offer families looking to relocate.
-In an increasingly unstable world, it was also the highest ranked South American country in the World Happiness Report 2023.
-If your family is considering relocating to Uruguay, The Garzón School is here to support you throughout your move and transition.
+A beacon of freedom, equality, democracy, and quality of life, Uruguay offers an exceptional environment for families seeking to relocate.
+In an increasingly unstable world, it remains the highest-ranked South American country in the 2024 World Happiness Report.
+If your family is considering a move to Uruguay, The Garzón School is here to support you every step of the way—starting long before your child’s first day of school.

 Our ‘soft landing’ programme sets relocating students up for success.

-Uruguay consistently ranks highly on international quality of life indices, such as the Human Development Index.
-The country has public healthcare, a well-developed education system, and a strong culture of civic engagement.
-With a strong social welfare system, political stability, low crime rates and a relatively high level of economic development, Uruguay is perfect for families.
+Uruguay consistently ranks among the top countries on international quality of life indices, including the Human Development Index.
+The nation boasts public healthcare, a well-developed education system, and a vibrant culture of civic engagement.
+With its strong social welfare programs, political stability, low crime rates, and robust economic development, Uruguay offers an ideal environment for families.

-Uruguay’s welcoming culture and friendly people are often cited as reasons for choosing to live in the country.
-Uruguayans are known for their hospitality, warmth, and inclusiveness, making it an attractive destination for families seeking a welcoming and supportive community.
-There is a strong sense of social contract in this country of just 3.4 million, built upon rights and freedoms.
+Uruguay’s welcoming culture and friendly people are often highlighted as key reasons for choosing to live in the country.
+Renowned for their hospitality, warmth, and inclusiveness, Uruguayans create an inviting environment for families seeking a supportive community.
+In this nation of just 3.4 million, a strong sense of social contract is deeply rooted in the values of rights and freedoms.

-Uruguay’s natural beauty is a major draw for families seeking to relocate internationally.
-The country has a diverse landscape, from beaches to sierras, and is home to a variety of wildlife and natural wonders.
-Many appreciate the change of pace and an outdoor-centric life, with the opportunity to explore the country’s scenic beauty and enjoy a wide range of nature-based activities.
+Uruguay’s natural beauty is a significant draw for families considering international relocation.
+From pristine beaches to rolling sierras, the country boasts a diverse landscape teeming with wildlife and natural wonders.
+Many are drawn to the slower pace of life and the opportunity to embrace an outdoor-centric lifestyle, with endless possibilities to explore Uruguay’s scenic beauty and enjoy a variety of nature-based activities.

 “Some of us were born here, many of us were drawn here — either way we’re all privileged to call Uruguay home.
 Our students, staff and families share a deep-rooted love and respect for this proudly enterprising and progressive country.”